Folsom FATCA Compliance Lawyers

 However, it is important to note that FBAR and FATCA represent independent disclosure duties.
 Even if you do not have a duty to disclose under FATCA, you may have a duty to file an FBAR.
 Assessing each obligation independently is an essential step in maintaining foreign account compliance.
 Working with a tax lawyer who is familiar with foreign asset and account disclosure obligations is an extremely prudent step to take.

-What Foreign Accounts Count toward FATCA Asset Thresholds?
+What Foreign Accounts Count Toward FATCA Asset Thresholds?

 An array of finical accounts and assets can be included in the aggregation of your foreign financial assets.
 If you exceed the relevant filing threshold, these accounts must be reported when you file IRS Form 8938 to satisfy your disclosure obligation.
-These accounts include foreign stocks and securities, foreign financial accounts, foreign investments, contracts with foreign entities and individuals, foreign non-account investment assets.
-Other accounts are exempted from an FATCA reporting duty due to their nature or because they are already reported through other means.
+These accounts include foreign stocks and securities, foreign financial accounts, foreign investments, contracts with foreign entities and individuals, and foreign non-account investment assets.
+Other accounts are exempted from a FATCA reporting duty due to their nature or because they are already reported through other means.
 For instance, while many foreign pension and retirement accounts must be reported through FATCA, Canadian retirement savings plans receive special treatment and are disclosed on IRS Form 8891.
 Likewise, certain passive investment accounts already reported on IRS Form 8621 are also exempted.
 Corporate interests that are reported via IRS Form 5471 can also be exempted in some cases.

 However, taxpayers should not rely on the above as tax or disclosure advice.
 There is a great deal of complexity and nuance involved in foreign account reporting and certain accounts may not always be what they appear at first glance.
 If you have foreign accounts and assets it is always wise to consult with an attorney regarding your potential tax and disclosure obligations to avoid extremely costly mistakes.